TEDxAuckland/tedx-auckland-site/_events/tedx-auckland-2017.md

 The event featured ideas and talks from amazing people changing the world.
 We’ll be matching the diversity of ideas with an equally diverse audience, you!

-TEDxAuckland 2016: *flipside* featured talks over two days, events, activities and social time.
+TEDxAuckland 2016:&nbsp;*flipside*&nbsp;featured talks over two days, events, activities and social time.
 Shed 10 the venue provided the perfect space for hosting, break out spaces and food and beverage side you deserve.

 See the 2016 FoodStory Video below.